tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

   It contains the list of files to be automatically generated.
   The _Developer_ just has to select the template that best fits his needs.
 * An _interface specification_: a xml file describing mainly the interface of the package to create, according to the template.
-  This file is to be filled by the _Developer_, using the interface propsoed by the template, according to the concrete needs of the package he is willing to create
+  This file is to be filled by the _Developer_, using the interface proposed by the template, according to the concrete needs of the package he is willing to create

 **Author(s): Anthony Remazeilles**